I tried Hermes Agent's Mixture of Agents (MoA)

 | MoA openrouter-only 1 call | $0.24 |

-While the claim is "+7.82% quality improvement" on HermesBench, peeking at OpenRouter's credit meter reveals you're paying approximately 80 times the cost just to run the same prompt.
-This is a structural cost unavoidable given the mechanism of running 3 reference models, feeding all their opinions into the aggregator's context, and synthesizing with Opus 4.8.
+While they claim "+7.82% quality improvement" on HermesBench, peeking at the OpenRouter credit meter shows a cost of approximately 80 times that of Opus standalone for the same prompts.
+This is a structural cost that's unavoidable given the design: running 3 reference models, feeding all their opinions into the aggregator's context, then synthesizing with Opus 4.8.

 Checking Tool Calling Behavior

-I also wanted to confirm "whether tool calling works properly with MoA."
-I specified the code_execution toolset with -t code_execution and ran the prompt "Calculate 17 × 23 in Python and return only the result" across 4 configurations.
+I also want to confirm the point I was curious about: "does tool calling work properly with MoA?"
+I specified the code_execution toolset with -t code_execution and hit 4 configurations with the prompt "calculate 17 × 23 in Python and just return the result."

 | config | latency (s) | input_tok | output_tok | tool_calls | Result |